clokep/relapse/docs/usage/configuration/config_documentation.md

 ---
 ### `database`

-The `database` setting defines the database that synapse uses to store all of its data.
+The `database` setting defines the database that relapse uses to store all of its data.

 Associated sub-options:

 * `name`: this option specifies the database engine to use: either `sqlite3` (for SQLite) or `psycopg2` (for PostgreSQL).
-If no name is specified Synapse will default to SQLite.
+If no name is specified Relapse will default to SQLite.

 * `txn_limit` gives the maximum number of transactions to run per connection before reconnecting.
 Defaults to 0, which means no limit.

 * `allow_unsafe_locale` is an option specific to Postgres.
-Under the default behavior, Synapse will refuse to start if the postgres db is set to a non-C locale.
+Under the default behavior, Relapse will refuse to start if the postgres db is set to a non-C locale.
 You can override this behavior (which is *not* recommended) by setting `allow_unsafe_locale` to true.
 Note that doing so may corrupt your database.
 You can find more information [here](../../postgres.md#fixing-incorrect-collate-or-ctype) and [here](https://wiki.postgresql.org/wiki/Locale_data_changes).